 - 1) It is important to allow long enough dropline lengths (recommend 36"-40") to allow vertical staggering as well as horizontal offsetting of new tap holes.
 Dropline length should not be less than 24". - 2) The number of spouts per tree must be based on the diameter of the tree measured at breast height when there is no snow on the ground.
 Two tapping guidelines exist based on type and size of spout used.
 They both presume that trees are healthy and capable of growing 1/8" of new wood annually measured at the outside growth rings.
-The Appendix references the UVA Tapping Guidelines, which are the same but are described using a 2-inch diameter class (For example 10" diameter = 9.0" to 10.9" and 12" diameter = 11.0" to 12.9").
+The Appendix references the UVA Tapping Guidelines, which are the same but are described using a 2inch diameter class (For example $10^{\prime\prime}$ diameter = $9.0^{\prime\prime}$ to $10.9^{\prime\prime}$ and $12^{\prime\prime}$ diameter = $11.0^{\prime\prime}$ to

+12.9").
 The table below shows the actual minimum diameters.

-Standard Spout (3/16" - 5/16") Large Spout (7/16") 0 spouts Less than 9" diameter Less than 11" diameter (less than 28" circumference) (less than 34" circumference) 1 spout 9-14.9" diameter 11-18.9" diameter (28"-47" circumference) (34"-60" circumference) 2 spouts 15-20.9" diameter 19" & over, diameter (47''-66" circumference) (60" & over circumference) 3 spouts 21" & over, diameter Prohibited (66" & over circumference) 4+ spouts Prohibited Prohibited
+Standard Spout (3/16''- 5/16'') or smaller Large Spout (7/16'') 0 spouts Less than 9" diameter (less Less than 11" diameter (less than 28" circumference) than 34" circumference) 1 spout 9-14.9" diameter 11-18.9" diameter (28"-47" circumference) (34"-60" circumference) 2 spouts 15-20.9" diameter 19" & over, diameter (47"-66" circumference) (60" & over circumference) 3 spouts 21" & over, diameter Prohibited (66" & over circumference) Frombited 4+ spouts Prohibited Prohibited

 It is understood that there will be some deviation from the above table due to human error.
-More than 10% deviation will be considered deliberate and may result in a non-compliance.
+More than 10% deviation will be considered deliberate and may result in a noncompliance.

-- 3) The depth of the tap hole shall be no more than 2.5 inches from the surface of the bark. - 4) Retapping a previously tapped tree during the same season (double tapping) or reaming (freshening the tap hole) is not permitted. - 5) Leaving spouts in trees at the end of the tapping season (60 days after end of sap flow) is not permitted.

-- 6) The use of synthetic fungicides, antibiotics, fumigants, sterilants, etc. in contact with trees is prohibited. - 7) Single use spouts, even when biodegradable, must be removed from the forest when spouts are removed. - 8) When replacing pipelines and droplines, old material must be removed from the forest within two seasons.
+- 3) The depth of the tap hole shall be no more than 2.5 inches from the surface of the bark. - 4) Retapping a previously tapped tree during the same season (double tapping) or reaming (freshening the tap hole) is not permitted. - 5) Leaving spouts in trees at the end of the tapping season (60 days after end of sap flow) is not permitted. - 6) Trees should not have taps in them during the growing season.
+This is to maximize the ability of the tree to heal tap holes and maximize carbohydrate reserves.
+Because of this concern, taps shall only be set in the winter months, not before December 1st.
+VOF will accept proposals and may offer exemptions to this guidance on a case-by-case basis. - 7) The use of synthetic fungicides, antibiotics, fumigants, sterilants, etc. in contact with trees is prohibited. - 8) Single use spouts, even when biodegradable, must be removed from the forest when spouts are removed. - 9) When replacing pipelines and droplines, old material must be removed from the forest within two seasons.
 This allows for producers to remove old material in two steps by taking down old lines the first year and removing all old lines in the second year.
 Producers are encouraged to recycle all plastic materials.
-Contact the Agency of Agriculture for more information. - 9) For our purposes, a tree is defined as a woody plant with an erect, perennial stem that can reach a size of at least 9.5 inches in circumference at a point 4.5 feet above ground; has a well-defined crown of foliage; and can reach a total vertical height of at least 13 feet (adapted from Little, 1979).
+Contact the Agency of Agriculture for more information. - 10) For our purposes, a tree is defined as a woody plant with an erect, perennial stem that can reach a size of at least 9.5 inches in circumference at a point 4.5 feet above ground; has a well-defined crown of foliage; and can reach a total vertical height of at least 13 feet (adapted from Little, 1979).